raresv/SendNextMonday/README.md

 Once you have enabled the Developer tab, select the tab and press the Macros button.
 This will launch a dialog with all your macros to choose from.
 Select the one you want and then press the Run button to execute it.

-Step 2: Copy the code into a new Macro
+## Step 2: Copy the code into a new Macro

 Go to the Developer Tab and open the Macros editor
 Get the code from "SendEmailNextMonday.bas" into the new Macro Save it.
 You can rename it whatever you want.

-Step 3:
+## Step 3: Add a Ribbon button to run the macro

 In Outlook 2010 and Outlook 2013, things have been made a lot easier as it allows you to manually customize the Ribbon as well.

     Open the item window where you’d like to add the macro button to.